rin67630/pulsar/README.md

 # pulsar
+Remark: WIP = Work in Progress, not yet functional

 Pulsar is an Arduino-Based Radio Transmission System for Measurements and Digital Values It aims to be a powerful and versatile RF analog/digital medium-fast data transmission system.
 The first throw runs with NRF24L01 modules, the next one will be LoRa.